-

 Click on each of the areas below to expand for more information:

-No obligations are set for expatriates from EU member states.
-Various duties (especially reporting duties) arise for the Czech employer.
+Expatriates from EU member states are not required to obtain any Work or Residence Permit.
+However, various duties (especially reporting duties) arise for them and the Czech employer.

 A Czech employer may employ non-EU nationals.
 However, the employer must offer their vacancy to Czech or EU citizens first, via an official application to the Czech Labor Office.
-Once this application has been submitted, there is a 30-day period during which Czech/EU citizens can apply for the position offered (this is called the 'labour market test').
-If no suitable Czech/EU citizen is found for the position within those 30 days, non-EU nationals may begin the process of application for the necessary permits, including a Work Permit for the position, as well as a Residence Permit.
+Once this application has been submitted, there is a period of 10 – 30 days during which Czech/EU citizens can apply for the position offered (this is called the 'labor market test').
+If no suitable Czech/EU citizen is found for the position within the above period, non-EU nationals may begin the process of application for the Employee Card or Blue Card.

-Grant Thornton Czech Republic can help with arranging the Work and Residence Permits as well as arranging the Employee Card.
+Grant Thornton Czech Republic can help with arranging the Employee card and Blue card as well as other employment permits or visas depending on the specific situation of the expatriate.

 The liability to file the tax return depends on the individual circumstances of the expatriate.
-Generally, if a tax non-resident has only one income from a Czech employer, the liability to file the tax return does not arise.
-Invididuals receiving more types of income or Czech tax residents with income from a source abroad are required to file a tax return.
+Generally, if a tax non-resident has only one income from a Czech-employer, the liability to file the tax return does not arise.
+Individuals receiving more types of income or Czech tax residents with income from foreign sources are required to file a tax return.

-There are two tax return filing deadlines; April 1 of the next year for most individuals and July 1 for individuals represented by a tax advisor.
-Taxes are due, in full, by April 1/July 1.
+There are three tax return filing deadlines; April 1 of the next year for individuals who file their tax return physically, May 1 for individuals filing electronically and July 1 for individuals represented by a tax advisor.
+Taxes are due, in full, by the relevant filing deadline.

-A penalty may be charged for the late submission of a tax return (0.05% from the tax assessed for each day of delay up to the amount of CZK 300.000).
+A penalty may be charged for the late tax return filing (0.05% of the tax assessed for each day of delay up to the amount of CZK 300,000).

 The tax year runs from January 1 to December 31.

-As of January 1, 2021 a new progresive tax model was implemented into Czech legislation.
-The income tax rate for individuals is 15% in respect of an annual income not exceeding the 48 multiple of the monthly average salary (i.e. 1,935,552 CZK for 2023).
-In terms of the monthly employment figures, the threshold corresponds to 161,296 CZK.
+As of January 1, 2021 a new progressive tax model was implemented into Czech legislation.
+The income tax rate for individuals is 15% in respect of an annual income not exceeding the 36 multiple of the monthly average salary (i.e. CZK 1,582,812 for 2024).
+This progressive bracket has been reduced by one quarter compared to 2023 and will now be applicable from January 1, 2024.
+Due to the reduction of the first bracket, the tax rate of 23% will affect more individuals and the effective tax rate in the CR will be increased.
+In terms of the monthly employment figures, the threshold corresponds to CZK 131,901 in 2024.
 The 23% rate applies to the excessive part of income exceeding this threshold.
-This second progressive rate applies not only to the employment income but also to other sources of income (e.g. dividends, sale of securities etc.)
+This second bracket tax rate applies not only to the employment income but also to other sources of income (e.g. dividends, sale of securities etc.).

 * Calculated as 1% of the purchase price of the car incl.
 VAT for each month of the car being available for private use of the employee.
 As of July 1, 2022 the non-monetary income in case of low emission cars (electric cars, plug-in hybrid) is calculated as 0,5% of the purchase price of the car incl.
 VAT.